World Marketing Summit: History

-Vision

-WMS is committed towards creating a better world by alleviating poverty and upholding human dignity through using marketing principles, theories and models.
-WMS combines the culture, values and philosophy of marketing to trigger behavioral and attitudinal change in human society by engaging best minds from the world of business, research and politics.

-The scenario of world economy influenced Philip Kotler to coin the term “Creating a Better World through Marketing”, asserting that that creation of positive perceptions is the fastest route toward attaining behavioural changes to make a better world.

 Organization

 Headquartered in Toronto, Canada, World Marketing Summit has country representatives around the globe.
 It strives to be neutral and unbiased, and is not tied to any political, partisan or national interests.

 WMS is led by a Board of Directors, an Advisory Board; represented by 15 prominent personalities from academia, research, business sectors, and international organizations including UN bodies.
 Philip Kotler is the founder, chairperson, convener and chief advisor of WMS.

 Activities

-WMS has a number of activities on marketing and business which includes but not limited to seminars, research, publications, academic courses and programs.
+WMS has a number of activities on marketing and business which includes seminars, research, publications, academic courses and programs.

 Annual Summit

 The flagship event of the organization is the annual meeting on marketing, held every year since 2012.
 The first summit was held in Dhaka, Bangladesh, on March 1–3, 2012 (WMS 2012).
 The three-day summit was inaugurated by Sheikh Hasina, Prime Minister of the People’s Republic of Bangladesh and brought together 60 global experts and attracted 4,000 participants.
 Speakers from America, Europe, Asia and Africa representing universities, research agencies, multi-national business organizations, United Nations bodies, and financial institutions discussed pressing issues, including marketing, business and economics impacting poverty, health and the environment.
 Some of the experts who presented papers to the summit were Philip Kotler, Syed Saad Andaleeb, Mitchell Habib, Laura Ries, Abraham Koshy, Alan Andreasen, Gerald Hastings, Don Schultz, Hermann Simon, Hermawan Kartajaya, Craig Lefebvre, Imad Baalbaki and Milton Kotler.

 WMS 2012 was closed with the formulation of the "Dhaka Declaration".

 The second summit (WMS 2013) was held in Kuala Lumpur on September 28–30, 2013.

 The third summit (WMS 2014) was held in Tokyo, Japan on September 24–25, 2014.

 The fourth summit (WMS 2015) was held in Tokyo, Japan on October 13–14, 2015.